 This requirement, though generally not demanding a larger motor, often requires a higher continuous current drive to ensure the needed peak current (Ipk_required) is available during an E-stop deceleration.
 For large machines, E-stops requirements in the 20 to 40-second time range are somewhat common.

-Many of today’s servo motor applications have operating conditions and potential events that need to be addressed during servo motor sizing and selection.
-Consider some other examples:
+Servo motor application operating conditions and potential events must be addressed during sizing and selection.
+Consider some examples:

-- There could be an axis requirement that necessitates a motion system that can handle undesired events in-which a load becomes stuck or otherwise hindered from movement.
+- There could be an axis requirement that necessitates a motion system to handle undesired events in which load becomes stuck or otherwise hindered from movement.
 Here, the motor must be capable of surviving some peak current for the full duration of the commanded move (even when not properly functioning).

 Whether it’s easy or impossible to replace a motor once it’s installed (in a normal environment, in space or underwater, or in an area exposed to radiation) it’s always best to select a servo motor-drive combination that minimizes the risk of failure due to atypical events or normal operating requirements — as these in turn maximize reliability and safety.